karlgodtliebsen/kafka-playground/Kafka-KsqlDb-KafkaFlow-complex/Kafka-ksqldb-complex/README.md

       ) WITH ( KAFKA_TOPIC='topicidentitymap', VALUE_FORMAT='Json', PARTITIONS='1', REPLICAS='1' );
 ````

-Create the Select expression joining the datasourcestream and the table view
+Test by running the  Select expression joining the datasourcestream and the table view
 ````
 SELECT ds.Id,
        ds.Name,